-Compliance Assurance Monitoring (CAM) applies to any pollutant specific emission unit at a major source, that is required to obtain a Part 70 permit, if it meets all of the following criteria:
+Compliance Assurance Monitoring (CAM), as published in the Federal Register on October 22, 1997, applies to any pollutant specific emission unit at a major source, that is required to obtain a Title V permit, if it meets all of the following criteria:

-- It is subject to an emission limit or standard for an applicable regulated air pollutant - It uses a control device to achieve compliance with the applicable emission limit or standard - It has potential emissions, prior to the control device, of the applicable regulated air pollutant greater than major source levels.
+- It is subject to an emission limit or standard for an applicable regulated air pollutant. - It uses a control device to achieve compliance with the applicable emission limit or standard. - It has potential emissions, prior to the control device, of the applicable regulated air pollutant in excess of major source levels.